 As you are probably already aware, worry creates negative thoughts and feelings.
 Gratitude does the exact opposite.

-Since your brain cannot think positive and negative thoughts at the same time, gratitude is an awesome worry buster.
-Not to mention, it’s something you can do any where, any time, especially when you are short on time.
+Since your brain cannot think positive and negative thoughts at the same time, gratitude is a great technique to use when you want to learn how to stop worrying.
+Not to mention, it’s something you can do anywhere and any time, especially when just have a few spare minutes.

 You can get more ideas from this list of 40 simple ways to practice gratitude.